-The second stage of Phase 2 construction will begin in late 2017 and takes place through the Eramosa River Park between Boult Avenue and Victoria Road, and Brockville Avenue and Florence Lane.
+The second stage of Phase 2 construction began in late 2017 and takes place through the Eramosa River Park between Boult Avenue and Victoria Road, and Brockville Avenue and Florence Lane.
 This includes the removal of a number of trees along the Speed River, which will be replaced with new trees once the work is complete.
 The second stage of Phase 2 will be completed by December 2019.

 Road closures and traffic impacts

 Brockville Avenue will be closed beginning in early spring 2018 so new water and sewer pipes can be installed under the road.
 Local access will be maintained.
 This work is expected to take six months to complete.

 Work to install water and sewer pipes under Florence Lane is planned to be done by micro-tunnelling under the roadway.
 Florence Lane is expected to stay open during this work.